FIAP Conference 2026

 FIAP Partners & By Invite Only

-Key note speakers: Dr Jo Wilding, Mo Omar, and Dr Edward Mynott
+Key note speakers: Dr Jo Wilding, IRMO, Mohamed Omar, and Dr Edward Mynott

-Guest panellists: Clifford Chance, Centering Lived Experience in FIAP advisory panel, Greater London Authority, Immigration Advice Authority, Lloyds Bank Foundation, and Refugee Action
+Guest speakers, facilitators and panellists include: Clifford Chance, Centring Lived Experience in FIAP Advisory Panel, Immigration Advice Authority, Lloyds Bank Foundation, and NACCOM

-We'd like to invite you to our FIAP Conference!
+We'd like to invite you to our first FIAP Mini Conference!

 Our aims of the conference

-This conference brings together practitioners, community advocates, policymakers, and people with direct experience of migration to explore how immigration advice can be reimagined through systemic change.
-Together, we will explore how to build a resilient, fair, and sustainable advice system that meets rising demand while delivering long-term public value.
+This conference brings together practitioners, community advocates, policymakers, and people with experience of migration to explore how immigration advice can be reimagined through systemic change.
+Together, we will explore how:

-• Explore how lived experience can lead the design and delivery of immigration advice that is accessible, compassionate, and effective.
+• Lived experience can lead the design and delivery of immigration advice that is accessible, compassionate, and effective.

-• Build resilient, community-led networks to meet rising demand and fill gaps left by stretched legal aid.
+• We can build resilient, community-led networks to meet rising demand and fill gaps left by stretched legal aid.

-• Examine how we can strategically address asylum system reforms through systemic change that centers immigration and racial justice.
+• Together we could strategically address asylum system reforms through systemic change that centers immigration and racial justice.

 Guest speakers

-Guest speakers include Dr Jo Wilding, Mo Omar, and Dr Edward Mynott, alongside, alongside representatives from Clifford Chance, the Greater London Authority (GLA), Lloyds Bank Foundation, the Immigration Advice Authority, and the FIAP advisory panel on centring lived experience, ensuring that the voices of those with direct experience of immigration advice are at the heart of the discussion.
+Guest speakers include Dr Jo Wilding, Mohamed Omar, and Dr Edward Mynott, alongside representatives from Clifford Chance, Lloyds Bank Foundation, the Immigration Advice Authority, NACCOM, and the FIAP advisory panel on centring lived experience, ensuring that the voices of those with direct experience of immigration advice are at the heart of the discussion.

 Schedule